What Is Brainspotting? (And How It’s Different From Talk Therapy)

 What Brainspotting Is

-Brainspotting is a brain–body therapy that helps people process emotional experiences stored in the nervous system.
+Brainspotting is a brain–body therapy that helps people work through emotional experiences held in the nervous system.

 It works from a simple observation: where you look can influence what you feel.